Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Related Work

+Janus~\cite{saraswat1990janus} (see also~\cite{debray1993qdjanus}), a concurrent constraint language designed for distributed programming, enforces a two-occurrence restriction on variables---each variable has exactly one writable occurrence (teller) and one readable occurrence (asker)---which is the constraint-programming counterpart of GLP's SRSW restriction.
+Lafont's Interaction Nets~\cite{lafont1990interaction} enforce linearity through graph rewriting: each agent has a single principal port, and interaction rules fire only between agents connected at their principal ports, ensuring deterministic reduction.
+Both Janus and Interaction Nets share with GLP the design principle that restricting the use of shared resources---whether logic variables, constraint store entries, or graph ports---to single-reader single-writer disciplines yields simpler semantics and enables distributed execution.

-\mypara{Modes in Concurrent Logic Programming} Mode systems for CLP have a rich history.
-PARLOG used mode declarations at the predicate level, with input modes enforcing one-way matching where clause variables can be instantiated but goal variables cannot be bound.
+\mypara{Modes in Concurrent Logic Programming} PARLOG used mode declarations at the predicate level, with input modes enforcing one-way matching where clause variables can be instantiated but goal variables cannot be bound.

 Ueda's work on moded Flat GHC~\cite{ueda1994moded,ueda1995io} is most directly relevant to Typed GLP.
 His mode system assigns polarity to every variable occurrence: positive for input/read capability, negative for output/write capability.
 The \emph{well-modedness} property guarantees each variable is written exactly once---a single-writer constraint matching half of GLP's SRSW requirement.
 Ueda's subsequent linearity analysis~\cite{ueda2001resource} identifies variables read exactly once, enabling compile-time garbage collection for single-reader structures.